buddylee939/udemy-rails-8apps/cabinet.md

 <link rel="stylesheet" href="style.css">

-# Udemy Rails 8 Apps
+# Udemy Rails 8 Apps - CABINET

 ## practice round 1 - videos 18 and 19
 - in terminal, in the directory